lohith-ar/maincourse_java_jfse_mc01_outcome02_02/PROBLEM.md

 This exercise should be completed using Test Driven Development Technique

-  - Test classes provided in this exercise will show compilation errors, when the exercise is cloned locally
+  - Write Test classes in TDD approach
-  - Classes and methods should be created by analysing the test code, so that there are no compilation errors
   - Functionality of methods should be completed, such that all the test cases pass
-  - Some of the requirements/hints are mentioned below
+  - Some requirements/hints are mentioned below

   ```
    In this problem, fruit names have to searched and sorted from the given input collections containing fruit names and taste of respective fruits